HurlesGroupSanger/indelible/README.md

 6. Edit the config file to point to required data files and edit any default parameters:

+An example config.yml file (`example_config.yml`) is included in the top level directory.
+Edit this and save as `config.yml`.

 ```
 cd ..
-vim config.yml

 ## Provide the path to each required file at the top of the config.yml
 ## Edit parameters at bottom of file.
+vim example_config.yml

+## cp/mv to config.yml
+cp example_config.yml config.yml
 ```

-Default parameters in `config.yml` are as follows:
+Parameters in `config.yml` are as follows:

 ```
 HC_THRESHOLD: Quality threshold at which to hard clip from the ends